Nidhee3/task-management/README.md

 - Admin can view users but cannot deactivate or delete them.
 No DELETE or PATCH endpoint for users.
 - No Swagger/OpenAPI — all endpoints are documented in this README.
 - No JWT refresh — tokens expire after 24 hours and the user must log in again.
+- Axios baseURL is hardcoded to http://localhost:8080 — designed for local use only.
+Environment-based configuration would be needed for any cloud deployment.
+- application.properties contains fallback values for JWT secret and DB password for local dev convenience.
+Always set proper values via .env in any real environment.

 I learnt a lot of new concepts, practised what I learnt , what I already knew and applied them through this project.